 BOAT TAILED GRACKLE-CALSHOT-HAMPSHIRE

-I received news today, while travelling to work in Oxfordshire, that a male Great-tailed Grackle had been found in the RNLI station car park just north of Calshot Castle in Hampshire.
-I drove for an hour to see the bird and joined a small group of birders, enjoying great views.
+While travelling to work in Oxfordshire, news reached me that a male Great-tailed Grackle had been discovered in the RNLI station car park immediately north of Calshot Castle, Hampshire.
+I diverted and arrived approximately an hour later, joining a small gathering of birders who were able to enjoy prolonged and excellent views of the bird.

-The British Ornithologists' Union Records Committee's current policy regarding ship-assisted vagrants is not to admit port-to-port or coast-to-coast transportees onto the British List.
-Suspected ship-assisted birds should only be admitted to the List if the species is considered capable of making an unassisted transatlantic crossing under favourable circumstances.
+Under the current policy of the British Ornithologists’ Union Records Committee, ship-assisted vagrants involving port-to-port or coast-to-coast transport are not eligible for inclusion on the British List.
+Suspected ship-assisted records may only be considered where the species concerned is regarded as capable of undertaking an unassisted transatlantic crossing under favourable meteorological conditions.